 Citing ska greats such as Madness, The Specials, The Beat, Bad Manners and Toots & The Maytals as their biggest influences, you are sure to enjoy the skanking bedlam that is a Skababs gig.

-Stick around for our resident Mad Hatters DJ afterwards until 3 am!
+Stick about for our resident Mad Hatters DJs until 3 am!